-- 1. Loans for moderate income households will be made at a 3% interest rate for terms up to 20 years, shall be fully amortizing, and shall be obligated by a promissory note and deed of trust. - 2.
-Loans for low income households will be made at a 3% interest rate with payment deferred until a change in owner's status, as outlined in Part II.D.6., and shall be obligated by a promissory note and deed of trust. - 3.
+- 1. Loans for moderate income households will be made at a 3% interest rate for terms up to 20 years, shall be fully amortizing, and shall be obligated by a promissory note and deed of trust.
+Only income of occupant owners will be included to determine eligibility. - 2.
+Loans for low income households will be made at a 0% interest rate with payment deferred until a change in owner's status, as outlined in Part II.D.6., and shall be obligated by a promissory note and deed of trust.
+Only income of occupant owners will be included to determine eligibility. - 3.
 The maximum amount of a loan shall be \$60,000.
 The maximum contract for actual Rehabilitation work cannot exceed \$52,173 to allow for a 15% contingency fund for unforeseen expenses.
 Any bid that exceeds the contract maximum will need to be reduced to an acceptable level.
 The Rehab Administrator will work with the owner to eliminate certain line items from the scope of work and/or also negotiate with the low (winning) bidder in an attempt to reduce the bid cost of line items that exceeded the staff estimate by 15% or more. - 4.
 All projects will be approved with a 15% contingency.
 Contingency funds cannot be used for items deemed to be cosmetic or decorative in nature. - 5.
 Exceeding loan limits must carry the recommendation of the Rehabilitation Team and be forwarded to the loan committee for approval.
 Additional funds to correct unforeseen or unknown items that may cause the home to not be imminently safe and structurally sound are the only cases where an additional loan amount may be approved.
-The Rehab

-Administrator will document the condition and prepare a staff and owner approved change order for review by the Loan Committee.
+The Rehab Administrator will document the condition and prepare a staff and owner approved change order for review by the Loan Committee.